 Tips for Visiting the Portland Saturday Market

-When is the Saturday Market open?
+What are the Saturday Market hours?

 How do I get to the Saturday Market?